██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 Sure, you could ask an AI to generate the config for you.
 But that burns tokens, and you still need to verify it's correct, install the dependencies, and tweak it to your liking.
 It's not a real solution, it's just shifting the problem.

-Config solves this by analyzing your tech stack upfront and generating a complete, compatible configuration in one command.
+Config solves this by letting you pick your tech stack upfront and generating a complete, compatible configuration in one command.
 No migrations, no plugin hunting, no wasted tokens.